 ¶921.
-Dearly beloved, we are gathered together here in the sight of God and the presence of these witnesses to join together \\\\\\ and \\\\ in holy matrimony.
-Marriage is an honorable estate, instituted by God in the time of creation for the blessing of mankind, protected by the laws of Moses, affirmed by the words of the prophets, and hallowed by the teachings of our Lord Jesus Christ.
-Marriage is a union close and abiding in which a man and a woman forsake all others to become one flesh.
-This abiding union has been used by the apostles to illustrate the holy relationship between Christ and his church.
-Marriage is therefore not to be entered into by any lightly, but reverently, soberly, and in the fear of $\operatorname{God}$ .
+Dearly beloved, we are gathered together here in the sight of God and the presence of these witnesses to join together and in holy matrimony.
+Marriage is an ' honorable estate, instituted by God in the time of creation for the well-being of mankind.
+It is safeguarded by the laws of Moses, affirmed by the words of the prophets, and hallowed by the teachings of our Lord Jesus Christ.
+Marriage is a union close and enduring, a relationship in which a man and a woman forsake all others to become one flesh.
+This abiding union illustrates the holy relationship between Christ and His church.
+Marriage is therefore not to be entered into by any lightly, but reverently, soberly, and in the fear of God.

-[Addressing the man and woman, the minister shall say:] and, I charge you both as you stand in the presence of God to remember that love and loyalty alone will avail as the foundation of a happy and enduring home.
-Let Christ, who was faithful to his own unto death, be your example.
-Let the Apostle Paul be your instructor, who wrote: "Love is patient and kind; love is not jealous or boastful; it is not arrogant or rude.
-Love does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrong, but rejoices in the right.
+[Addressing the man and woman, the minister shall say:]

+and .
+I charge vou both as you stand in the presence of God to remember that covenant love alone will avail as the foundation of a happy and enduring home.
+Let Christ. who was loyal to His own unto death, be your example, Let the Apostle Paul be your teacher, who wrote: "Love is patient and kind: love is not jealous or boastful; it is not arrogant or rude.
+Love does not insist on its own way: it is not irritable or resentful: it does not rejoice at wrong, but rejoices in the right.
 Love bears all things, believes all things, hopes all things, endures all things."
-If you keep this love ever before you and, holding closely to each other, steadfastly endeavor to fulfill the vows here made, God's blessing will be upon you, and the home you now establish will endure through life's every change.
-[Then the minister shall say to the man, using his Christian name:] wedded wife, to live together in the holy estate of matrimony?
-Will you love her, comfort her, honor and keep her, in sickness and in health; and forsaking all others, keep yourself only unto her, so long as you both shall live?
-[The man shall answer:] I will.
-[Then the minister shall say to the woman, using her Christian name:] wedded husband, to live together in the holy estate of matrimony?
-Will you love him, comfort him, honor and keep him, in sickness and in health, and forsaking all others, keep yourself only unto him, so long as you both shall live?
+If you keep this steadfast love ever before you and, remaining faithful to each other, resolutely endeavor to fulfill the yows you now will make.
+God's blessing will be upon you, and the home you establish will endure through life's every change.

+[Then the minister shall say to the man, using his Christian name:]

+wedded wife, to live together in the holy estate of matrimony?
+Will you love her, comfort her, honor and keep her, in sickness and in health; and forsaking all others, keep yourself only for her, so long as you both shall live?

-[The woman shall answer:]
+[The man shall answer:]